Jerome-openclassroom/Weather-Agent-Workflows/README.md

 ### Limitations
 - The AI Agent node sometimes **ignores instructions** and performs calculations directly instead of using deterministic formulas.
 - JSON outputs may be inconsistent and difficult to map.
+As a result, using Code nodes becomes much more complex, which often justifies letting the model perform the calculations with its weights.
 - Windchill and Humidex are **not guaranteed deterministic** in this workflow.

 ### Files (Workflow_Agent/)